 DigiLawyer: Training lawyers for the challenge of digitalisation

-These changes in the legal market demonstrate the need of a new generation of lawyers with more non-legal skills associated to the analysis of digital data, the so-called, DigiLawyer.
-This lawyer must now be able to understand and process massive legal and socio-legal knowledge, data on the WWW, statistics or big data, and perform data analysis, to the extent that they can inform new legal strategies by gaining new insights that are not available from traditional legal research methods.
+These changes in the legal market demonstrate the need for a new generation of lawyers with a broader skill-set than traditional lawyers have.
+Future lawyers – DigiLawyers - who wish to actively contribute to changing society need to understand the basics of technology.
+They must be able to understand and process massive legal and socio-legal knowledge, data on the WWW, statistics or big data, and understand data analysis, to the extent that they can inform new legal strategies by gaining new insights that are not available from traditional legal research methods.

 The DigiLawyer is defined then by:

-1) his/her ability to adapt and meet clients demands and to understand the necessities of the new players in the digitalization global network (e.g. lawyers, firms, policy-makers, civil society, etc.).
+1) their ability to adapt and meet clients' demands and to understand the necessities of the new players in the global digitalisation network (e.g. lawyers, firms, policy-makers, civil society, etc.);

-2) his/her knowledge and skills to use digital legal platforms and big legal data analysis techniques.
+2) their knowledge and skills to use various technologies, including digital legal platforms and big legal data analysis techniques;

-3) his/her analytical capacity to innovate and integrate data analysis into legal thinking.
+3) their analytical capacity to innovate and integrate data analysis into legal thinking;

-4) his/her capacity to understand the changing role of lawyers in an increasingly digitalised society and work environment
+4) their capacity to understand the changing role of lawyers in an increasingly digitalised society and work environment.

-For that purpose, this course will discuss new training tools: (1) for increasing the awareness of legal actors about the relevance of digitalization for the legal profession, and, (2) for transferring the knowledge and skills mentioned above to law students, lawyers and other legal actors (e.g. judges and civil servants).
+For that purpose, this course will discuss new training tools: (1) for increasing the awareness of legal actors about the relevance of digitalisation for the legal profession, and (2) for transferring the knowledge and skills mentioned above to law students, lawyers and other legal actors (e.g. judges and civil servants).